samwiddowson/dbd/README.md

 -   catalogue files in uploaded pk3 files
     -   new database tables to log file info
     -   dynamic random texture cycling for texture packs
+-   using remote db and file serving to allow deploy on vercel

 ## Building